jcraggs/fe-forum-concept/README.md

 │   │   ├── ArticleQuery.jsx      ->    drop down select boxes to filter/sort articles
 │   │   ├── CommentCards.jsx      ->    responsible for rending the component containing comments and input boxes
 │   │   ├── CommentQuery.jsx      ->    drop down select boxes to filter/sort comments
-│   │   ├── DownvoteArticle.jsx   ->    button for downvoting an article
-│   │   ├── DownvoteComment.jsx   ->    button for downvoting a comment
+│   │   ├── DownvoteItem.jsx      ->    button for downvoting a n article or comment
 │   │   ├── ErrorMsg.jsx          ->    renders if an error is encountered
-│   │   ├── ErrorPage.jsx         ->    page which renders if the user navigates to an invalid url
 │   │   ├── Footer.jsx            ->    contains a link to my github
 │   │   ├── FullArticleCard.jsx   ->    responsible for showing the full article contents
 │   │   ├── Header.jsx            ->    contains the homepage header link and log in/out buttons